-In 2022, the performance objectives, weights, targets, thresholds, maximums and actual performance for the CEO and CFO were as follows.
+In 2023, the performance objectives, weights, targets, thresholds, maximums and actual performance for the CEO and CFO were as follows.
 All payments under the STIP are subject to maximum levels.

-Objective Weight Target Threshold (50% of target) Maximum (200% of target) Actual % Pay-out Adjusted EBITDA (1) CEO/ CFO 100% \$11.03 million \$8.82 million \$13.23 million \$16.66 million 200%
+Objective Weight Target Threshold (50% of target) Maximum (200% of target) Actual % Pay-out Adjusted EBITDA (1) 100% \$13.06 million \$10.45 million \$15.67 million \$13.35 million 111.4%

-(1) Adjusted EBITDA under the 2022 STIP program is a Non-GAAP measure and is the same as is contained in the Company's Management Discussion and Analysis for the year ended December 31, 2022.
-It is defined as net income before interest, depreciation, amortization, impairments, share-based compensation, gains/losses on foreign exchange, gains/losses on disposal of property and capital equipment, gains/losses on fair value adjustments on embedded options, gains/losses on extinguishment of debt, adjustment for the impact of IFRS 16 - Leases, and provision for income taxes.
+(1) Adjusted EBITDA, under the 2023 STIP program, is a Non-GAAP measure and is the same as is contained in the Company's Management Discussion and Analysis for the year ended December 31, 2023.
+It is defined as net income before interest, depreciation, amortization, impairments, share-based compensation, gains/losses on foreign exchange, gains/losses on disposal of property and capital equipment, gains/losses on fair value adjustments on embedded options, gains/losses on extinguishment of debt, gains/losses on extinguishment of asset retirement obligation, adjustment for the impact of IFRS 16 - Leases, and provision for income taxes.
 The Company's definition of Adjusted EBITDA also excludes unrealized gains and losses on the undesignated portion of foreign exchange forward contracts.